Amaliya Shakirova: Media Appearances

-Humanitarian Work
+Humanitarian work

-Amaliya Shakirova is deeply involved in humanitarian efforts.
-She is an ambassador for Amal THZ, a charity organization working with orphans in Malaysia.
-She is also an advocate for Ocean Hero Conservation.
-Amaliya is committed to being a role model in advocating and volunteering for the “Stop the War and Violence” campaign.
+Shakirova is an ambassador for Amal THZ, a charity organization working with orphans in Malaysia.
+She is an advocate for Ocean Hero Conservation.
+She is committed to being a role model in advocating and volunteering for the “Stop the War and Violence” campaign.

 Pageantry

 Miss CosmoWorld 2022

-Shakirova's journey into the world of pageantry began in 2022.
-Despite having only two weeks to prepare, she secured the first runner-up position at Miss CosmoWorld and won the Best Creativity award, sponsored by Carrie Friend, in Kuala Lumpur, Malaysia.
-Shakirova shared her experiences leading up to Miss CosmoWorld 2022:
+In 2022, despite having only two weeks to prepare, Shakirova was the first runner-up at Miss CosmoWorld and won the Best Creativity award in Kuala Lumpur, Malaysia.

-"It was very exciting for me, and at the same time, I was proud of my country, Uzbekistan.
-The judges of the competition included representatives from the Philippines, Indonesia, Thailand, Malaysia, Colombia, and Japan.
-After I made it to the top five, I started to get more excited because there were questions from the jury, which were crucial moments," she added.
-"In the near future, I want to bring the Miss CosmoWorld competition to Uzbekistan and prepare our Uzbek girls for world competitions.
-I think that a beauty pageant is not only a way to showcase oneself but also to introduce your country to the world, thereby attracting foreign tourists and investors.
-Thanks to this, the economy of our country will grow.
-Uzbekistan is my homeland."

 Miss Grand International 2023

 By winning the Miss Grand Uzbekistan 2023 pageant, Shakirova earned the right to compete in the eleventh edition of Miss Grand International 2023, representing her country.
 She competed in Miss Grand International held in Ho Chi Minh City, Vietnam, on October 25, where she ended her journey in the pageant placing in the Top 20 out of sixty-nine contestants.